 Dan: So Star Trek and Next Gen are about a resource rich society that is in such a creative rut they will send the Enterprise, humanity's finest ship out to unexplored corners of space just to find new life and new civilizations.
 Novelty is the most precious commodity there is!
 This is a profoundly bored people, so jaded, that they will load up their children and women onto a heavily armed warship and send it just out... just go!
 Just go somewhere and find me something interesting and tell me about it?!

-The theory that The Federation is actually The Empire, simply using the Benevolent Alien Invasion to gain new members and extend it's own power.
-Some point as evidence to in Insurrection, they are recruiting races who've had warp for only a year simply to serve as Cannon-Fodder for the Dominion.
+The theory that The Federation is actually The Empire, simply using the Benevolent Alien Invasion to gain new members and extend its own power.
+Some point as evidence of this in Insurrection, as they are recruiting races who've had warp for only a year simply to serve as Cannon Fodder for the Dominion.

-Base Breaker: Lots and lots and lots of them, but most famously Picard / The Next Generation vs Kirk / the original series, which has entered into Pop-Cultural Osmosis.
+Lots and lots and lots of them — count on this to happen basically every time a new series comes out; but most famously Picard / The Next Generation vs. Kirk / The Original Series, which has entered into Pop-Cultural Osmosis.